A Review of Generalized Zero-Shot Learning Methods: Introduction

-ZSL aims to train a classification model that can classify objects of unseen classes (target domain) via transferring knowledge obtained from other seen classes (source domain) with the help of semantic information.
+ZSL aims to train a model that can classify objects of unseen classes (target domain) via transferring knowledge obtained from other seen classes (source domain) with the help of semantic information.
 The semantic information embeds the names of both seen and unseen classes in high-dimensional vectors.
-The most common semantic information includes manually defined attribute vectors ~\cite{lampert2009learning}, automatically extracted word vectors~\cite{socher2013zero}, context-based embedding~\cite{fu2018zero}, or their combinations~\cite{song2020generalizedd,zhang2020pseudo}.
-Note that the seen and unseen classes are disjoint from each other.
-In other words, ZSL attempts to use semantic information to bridge the gap between the seen and unseen classes.
-This learning paradigm can be compared to a human when recognizing a new object by measuring the likelihoods between its descriptions and the previously learned notions~\cite{romera2015embarrassingly}.
-In conventional ZSL techniques, the test set only contains samples from the unseen classes, which is an unrealistic setting and it does not reflect the real-world recognition conditions.
+Semantic information can be manually defined attribute vectors ~\cite{lampert2009learning}, automatically extracted word vectors~\cite{socher2013zero}, context-based embedding~\cite{fu2018zero}, or their combinations~\cite{song2020generalizedd,zhang2020pseudo}.
+In other words, ZSL uses semantic information to bridge the gap between the seen and unseen classes.
+This learning paradigm can be compared to a human when recognizing a new object by measuring the likelihoods between its descriptions and the previously learned notions~\cite{romera2015embarrassingly}. {In conventional ZSL techniques, the test set only contains samples from the unseen classes, which is an unrealistic setting and it does not reflect the real-world recognition conditions.
 In practice, data samples of the seen classes are more common than those from the unseen ones, and it is important to recognize samples from both classes simultaneously rather than classifying only data samples of the unseen classes.
 This setting is called generalized zero-shot learning (GZSL)~\cite{chao2016empirical}.
-Fig.~\ref{fig:ZSLvsGZSL} presents a schematic diagram of GZSL and ZSL.
-Assume that the seen class set includes $Lion$ and $Otter$, while the unseen class set contains $Seal$ and $Tiger$.
-During the training stage, both GZSL and ZSL have access to the samples and semantic representations of the seen class set.
-During the test stage, ZSL can only recognize samples from the unseen class set, e.g., $Seal$ and $Tiger$, while GZSL is able to recognize samples from both sets, e.g., $Lion$, $Otter$, $Seal$ and $Tiger$.
+Indeed, GZSL is a pragmatic version of ZSL.
+The main motivation of GZSL is to imitate human recognition capabilities, which can recognize samples from both seen and unseen classes.} Fig.~\ref{fig:ZSLvsGZSL} presents a schematic diagram of GZSL and ZSL.